bfu4/shells/README.md

 # shells
-repo of shells that ive used lol
+repo of scripts that ive used lol